A Serre spectral sequence for the moduli space of tropical curves: Introduction

 To state our first theorem, let $\Delta_{g,n}$ denote the moduli space of unit-volume genus $g$ stable tropical curves with $n$ distinct marked points.
-This space has been rechristened as a tropical moduli space, emphasizing its role as the boundary complex of the Deligne-Mumford-Knudsen compactification $\cM_{g,n}\subset \overline{\cM}_{g,n}$ (see \cite{acp}).
-But it also has two equivalent previously known descriptions: \begin{itemize} \item the quotient of the simplicial completion of $n$-marked Outer Space by the action of $\Gamma_{g,n}$; \item the quotient of the curve complex $C_{g,n}$ by the action of the pure mapping class group $\mathrm{PMod}_{g,n}. $ \end{itemize} If none of these descriptions is familiar, then the reader may roughly picture $\Delta_{g,n}$ as a simplicial complex whose geometric realization parametrizes graphs of genus (first Betti number) $g$ equipped with $n$ distinct marked points on them.
+This space has the following two equivalent descriptions: \begin{itemize} \item the quotient of the simplicial completion of $n$-marked Outer Space by the action of $\Gamma_{g,n}$; \item the quotient of the curve complex $\mathcal{C}_{g,n}$ by the action of the pure mapping class group $\mathrm{PMod}_{g,n}. $ \end{itemize} Recently, $\Delta_{g,n}$ has been rechristened as a tropical moduli space, emphasizing its role as the boundary complex of the Deligne-Mumford-Knudsen compactification $\cM_{g,n}\subset \overline{\cM}_{g,n}$ (see \cite{acp}).
+If none of these descriptions is familiar, then the reader may roughly picture $\Delta_{g,n}$ as a simplicial complex whose geometric realization parametrizes graphs of genus (first Betti number) $g$ equipped with $n$ distinct marked points on them.

-The tropical analogue of the Serre spectral sequence features the following \textit{graph complex}.
+Our tropical analogue of the Serre spectral sequence features the following \textit{graph complex}.
 Let $\Gamma_g^{(2)}$ be the category of stable $2$-connected graphs of genus $g$: here, stable means that each vertex has valence at least $3$, and $2$-connected means that no vertex separates.
 Morphisms in $\Gamma_g^{(2)}$ are generated by edge contractions and isomorphisms.
 Consider $\Out(F_g)$, the outer automorphism group of the free group of rank $g$, i.e., automorphisms of $F_g$ up to conjugation.
 As in~\cite{turchin-willwacher-hochschild} (see \S\ref{sec:graph complexes}), every $\Out(F_g)$--representation $V$ defines a graph complex

 where $E(\G)$ denotes the set of edges in the graph $\G$ and $\det(E(\G))$ is the one-dimensional vector space $\Lambda^{|E(\G)|}(\Q^{E(\G)})$.
 See \S\ref{sec:graph complexes} for the differential and the action of $\Aut(\G)$ on $V$.